nethead/otto-php-client/README.md

   - [ShippingFee](docs/Model/ShippingFee.md)
   - [Total](docs/Model/Total.md)

-## Documentation for API Endpoints
+## Documentation for Products API Endpoints

 All URIs are relative to */*